zeromq/czmq/README.md

     //
     //      zstr_sendx (proxy, "FRONTEND", "XSUB", endpoints, NULL);
     //      zsock_wait (proxy);
     //
+    //  When the socket type is XSUB or SUB, topic(s) string(s) can be passed as
+    //  additional arguments (NOTE: in DRAFT state) and the socket will subscribe
+    //  using them.
+    //
     //  Specify backend socket type -- see zsock_type_str () -- and attach to
     //  endpoints, see zsock_attach ().
 Note that a proxy socket is always